How to Restore Deleted Photos using Magic Photo Recovery

 Press “Next” to recover the selected images or “Back” to change your selection.
 The unregistered version does not allow image recovery, so you will be prompted to register the program when the “Next” button is pressed.

-viewing the contents of the images to be recovered.
+The built-in preview function allows viewing the contents of the images to be recovered.